Home/Blog/Bulgaria vs Romania

 Assumptions: Entrepreneur pays themselves a low salary (minimum or near-minimum) and distributes remaining profits as dividends.

-At EUR 60,000, the Bulgarian entrepreneur keeps nearly EUR 5,000 more per year — purely from the tax rate difference.
+At EUR 60,000, the Bulgarian entrepreneur keeps nearly EUR 9,000 more per year — purely from the corporate and dividend tax rate difference.
 This does not include the additional savings from Euro-denominated accounting (no RON conversion costs) or potentially lower accounting fees.

 At EUR 120,000 Annual Company Profit